-- (a) supply to us information about each learner enrolled in a course by completing the fields in the SDR in accordance with the SDR Manual and its appendices; and - (b) submit the information on or before the date we specify through the Services for Tertiary Education Organisations (STEO) website.
+- (a) supply to us information about each learner enrolled in a course by completing the fields in the SDR in accordance with the SDR Manual and its appendices; and - (b) submit the information on or before the date we specify through the Services for Tertiary Education Organisations (STEO) application.
 For more information, please refer to the SDR Manual and SDR Appendices.

-3.1 Withdrawal date for Te Pūkenga, universities and Wānanga
+3.1 Withdrawal date for Te Pükenga, Universities and Wānanga

-- (a) If you are a University or a Wānanga you may, or, if you are Te Pūkenga, the relevant Te Pūkenga subsidiary may, set a Withdrawal date, being the specified period during which a learner can Withdraw and receive a full refund of student service fees, provided that date is not earlier than the Withdrawal date in Condition 3.1(b). - (b) If you do not set a Withdrawal date, the Withdrawal date will be the date on which 10% (rounded up to the nearest whole day) or one month of the course for which a learner is enrolled has passed, whichever is the earlier.
+- (a) If you are Te Pūkenga, a University or a Wānanga you may set a Withdrawal date, being the specified period during which a learner can Withdraw and receive a full refund of student services fees, provided that date is not earlier than the Withdrawal date in Condition 3.1(b). - (b) If you do not set a Withdrawal date, the Withdrawal date will be the date on which 10% (rounded up to the nearest whole day) or one month of the course for which a learner is enrolled has passed, whichever is the earlier.
 The Withdrawal date must be determined by calculating the number of sequential calendar whole days from the start date of the course.

-If you are a PTE, you must comply with the Withdrawal dates and refund period entitlements set out in sections 355 to 360 of the Act.
+If you are a PTE, you must comply with the Withdrawal dates and refund period entitlements set out in section 357 of the Act.